jmd28/-jmd28.github.io/content/projects/genmus/index.md

 ![image](app.png)

-This is the software artefact I submitted for my Masters dissertation, under supervision of Prof. Ian Miguel.
+This is the software artefact I submitted for my Master's dissertation, under the supervision of Prof. Ian Miguel.

 ## abstract
 > Software is a natural ally to generative music.
 Several existing software systems have